WietseWind/xrpl-secret-numbers/README.md

 - Family Seed, eg. `sh1HiK7SwjS1VxFdXi7qeMHRedrYX`
 - Mnemonic, eg. `car banana apple road ...`

 These formats are prone to typo's and not that user friendly.
+Using numbers means it's language (spoken, written) agnostic as well.
 They may be especially intimidating for the public that's relatively new to cryptocurrencies / blockchain technology.

 This library encodes the entropy to generate accounts into 8 chunks of 6 digits, of which 5 digits are 1/8th of the entropy, and a 6th digit contains a checksum allowing realtime typo detection.